K9YA Telegraph

 The K9YA Telegraph is a free, monthly, general interest amateur radio e-zine first published in January 2004.
 The journal of the Robert F. Heytow Memorial Radio Club, the K9YA Telegraph is distributed to subscribers in over 100 countries via e-mail as a PDF file.
 Issues comprise original articles written by authors drawn from its subscriber base.
 Notable among those authors was contributing editor, Rod Newkirk (SK), W9BRD/VA3ZBB, former "How's DX" columnist for QST magazine; Wayne Green (SK), W2NSD, legendary publisher of 73 and other popular electronic hobbyist magazines; and Don Keith, N4KC, best-selling and award-winning author.

-The K9YA Telegraph describes itself as unique in offering the amateur radio community a no-cost, high concept publication covering a number of topics unavailable elsewhere and in providing a welcoming venue and readership to first-time writers.
+The K9YA Telegraph offers the amateur radio community a no-cost publication covering a number of topics unavailable elsewhere and in providing a venue and readership to first-time writers.

 The Telegraphs staff includes: Michael Dinelli, N9BOR, layout; Philip Cala-Lazar, K9PL, editor; and Jeff Murray, K1NSS, cartoonist.

 Cartoons of K9YA Telegraph cartoonist emeritus (as of April 2016) Dick Sylvan (SK), W9CBT, appear in NAQCC News, the newsletter of the North American QRP CW Club.
 A collection of Dick's cartoons is reproduced in the book, HI HI—A Collection of Ham Radio Cartoons (ISBN 9781411661950).

 A compilation of Rod Newkirk's articles written for the K9YA Telegraph is published in the book, The Rod Newkirk Collection: From the Pages of the K9YA Telegraph 2004 - 2009 (ISBN 978-1-4583-6939-0).